Canada election: 5 things to know | DW | 21.10.2019

 With 170 seats won, a party can form a majority government, even if it's less than half of all seats.

-If a party wins the most votes but less than 170 seats, it can form a minority government with a smaller party.
+If a party wins the most seats, but the total is less than 170, it can form a minority government with a smaller party.

-If neither of the two main parties wins more than 170 seats, Trudeau as the incumbent prime minister has the first shot at forming a minority government, even if the conservatives have more votes.
+If neither of the two main parties wins more than 170 seats, Trudeau as the incumbent prime minister has the first shot at forming a minority government, even if the conservatives win more seats overall.

 What is the likely outcome?